arxis-io/eCatalog/ECAT/2.3 [General, AdditionalDescription, PromoPrice, Color, Brand]/README.md

 ### Example AdditionDescription, PromoPrice, Color and Brand

-Below is an example article which has been enriched by all three new tags as described above.
+Below is an example article which has been enriched by all four new tags as described above.

 ```xml